HistoryAtState/terms/README.md

 ## Dependencies

-- The data in the `data` collection is XML
+- The data in the `data` collection is XML.
 - The application runs in [eXist](http://exist-db.org).
 Requires 3.0+.
-- Building the installable package requires Apache Ant
+- Building the installable package requires Apache Ant.

 ## Installation